dxc33linger/PSTonFPGA_demo/README.md

 CUDA 8.0+

-To run CIFAR-10 full dataset fixed point training experiment, perform:
+To run CIFAR-10 full dataset fixed point training experiment, run:

 	python train_CIFAR10_CNN_fixed_point.py -task_division 10,0

-To run CIFAR-10 X+Y (e.g., 9+1) fixed point training,  where X denotes cloud data (the knowledge inheritance), perform:
+To run CIFAR-10 X+Y (e.g., 9+1) fixed point training,  where X denotes cloud data (the knowledge inheritance), run:

 	python train_CIFAR10_CNN_fixed_point.py -task_division 9,1 -ne 45

-To load a pre-trained model and do importance sampling, perform:
+To load a pre-trained model and do importance sampling to generate a mask, which will be used on incremental learning later, run:

 	python importance_sampling.py -task_division 9,1

-All the generated files are saved in ./result
+To perfom the online learning on the rest edge classes with partial weights frozen (for example, 9 classes correspond to 90% weight frozen), run:

+	python incremental_learning.py

 To check whether the mask is correct, run:

 	python check_mask.py